gbwilhelm/yacht/README.md

 # Introduction

 This project aims to refresh my Java and JavaScript programming skills and gain AWS experience by recreating the classic dice game, Yacht, and deploying it using AWS infrastructure.
 A more detailed explanation of this project can be found on the web version's homepage.
-The full source code for this project is public; however, AWS functionality requires my access credentials, which are obviously not included.
+The full source code for this project is public; however, a locally ran copy would only work front-end.

 The web server is currently down for maintenance as I add https functionality and configure the server as a Linux process.